braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/testing_canvases/sending_test_canvases.md

 Edit the **Entry Audience** portion of the Canvas builder so that only test users are eligible for the Canvas.
 You can also enter your own email address as a test user by adding the **Email Address** testing filter.

-In the example below, we've limited the Canvas to allow two test users that have first used the app less than 3 days ago.
+In the example below, we've limited the Canvas to two test users that have first used the app less than 3 days ago.

 ![][2]